“In today’s academic publishing circus, ‘service’ and ‘free contributions’ are just sleazy terms for fleecing scholars in the name of altruism.”

 In conclusion, the hypothetical email, though sarcastic, is a valuable critique that I would have welcomed.
 It reflects the very issues I seek to address in my work: the tension between labor, compensation, and intellectual exchange, and the ways in which we can create more equitable systems within academia and the arts.
 Professor Wodiczko’s example serves as a reminder that unpaid labor can be valuable when conducted in the right context—when it is grounded in mutual respect and a shared commitment to intellectual growth.
 However, we must remain vigilant in ensuring that such opportunities do not devolve into exploitation, and that we, as mentors, are providing students with the tools they need to succeed in their chosen fields, both intellectually and financially.

 Image 3.
+Lanfranco Aceti, Whose Work?, 2024.
+Meme with documentation of a work of art by Krzysztof Wodiczko.
+Dimensions: variable.
 Krzysztof Wodiczko, Homeless Vehicle, 1988-1989.
 5th Avenue, New York, 1988.
 Photograph courtesy of Museum of Art in Łódź.

-While I gleaned a few valuable lessons from the rather poorly crafted emails and memes, I must admit to a certain level of disappointment.
+While I gleaned a few valuable lessons from the two rather poorly crafted emails and memes, I must admit to a certain level of disappointment.
 I expect, and indeed demand, a degree of wit from artists—particularly those engaged in the digital age’s meme culture, where the sharpness of thought should be reflected in the medium itself.
 Memes, after all, are a form of visual rhetoric, and with that comes the responsibility to wield them with intelligence and creativity.
 The emails lacked this depth.
 I find it disheartening that the opportunity to engage in more meaningful, satirical commentary was missed, especially in a medium that can be so potent.

 That said, I hope I was able to impart at least two crucial lessons in return—though my naturally pessimistic outlook leaves me uncertain as to whether they were received.